GithubUserAccountAmazing/ShortScript/README.md

 ## Features and Limitations

-- The script currently works best for JavaScript, Python, Bash (languages that use "//" and "#" as comment symbols).
+- The script is optimized for JavaScript, Python, and Bash, which use "//" and "#" as comment symbols.
-- As the project progresses, subtle differences in functionality may emerge between the AHK and Bash versions at any given moment in time.
+- Subtle differences in functionality may emerge between the AHK and Bash versions as the project progresses.

+If you encounter any issues or have suggestions for enhancements, please feel free to submit an issue or pull request.

 ## Disclaimer